amarismail522/diffusers/docs/source/en/quicktour.md

 Whether you're a developer or an everyday user, this quicktour will introduce you to 🧨 Diffusers and help you get up and generating quickly!
 There are three main components of the library to know about:

-* The [`DiffusionPipeline`] is a high-level end-to-end class designed to rapidly generate samples from pretrained diffusion models for inference.
+* The [`VictorPipeline`] is a high-level end-to-end class designed to rapidly generate samples from pretrained diffusion models for inference.
 * Popular pretrained [model](./api/models) architectures and modules that can be used as building blocks for creating diffusion systems.
 * Many different [schedulers](./api/schedulers/overview) - algorithms that control how noise is added for training, and how to generate denoised images during inference.

-The quicktour will show you how to use the [`DiffusionPipeline`] for inference, and then walk you through how to combine a model and scheduler to replicate what's happening inside the [`DiffusionPipeline`].
+The quicktour will show you how to use the [`VictorPipeline`] for inference, and then walk you through how to combine a model and scheduler to replicate what's happening inside the [`VictorPipeline`].

 <Tip>